rhammy/ham_os/README.md

 Now we do some unsafe operations on the VGA buffer to print a string to the console.
 I needed to use mobaXterm in order for a QEMU window to launch because VSCode does not support this.

+TIL:

+- You can manipulate raw pointers in an `unsafe` scope.
+This subvert's Rust's built-in memory safety mechanics.

 ## Chapter 3: VGA text but safer

+VGA hardware has a text buffer that we can write to.
+Do all x86 systems have VGA?
+No its an outdated standard, but most x86 motherboards come with VGA ports to be more backward compatible.
+VGA text buffer is 25 lines x 80 chars.
+Memory mapped I/O (MMIO) is basically when an IO device's hardware registers and memory are mapped to main memory addresses, making I/O possible directly from the CPU.

+TIL:

+- The borrow checker has two rules to enforce memory safety: data has one owner, data may have multiple readers or one writer.
+- "Do not communicate by sharing memory; instead, share memory by communicating."
+- _Crates_ are rust packages.
+- It's important to use the `volatile` keyword when writing directly to MMIO so future compiler versions don't optimize the capability away.
+Volatile is usually used for async reads/writes.

 ## Sources